wwwebman/front-end-interview-questions/README.md

 ## Funny Questions
 1. Do you like parties?
-2. Do you know that we have a dress code?
+1. Do you know that we have a dress code?
+1. Where do you see yourself in 5 years?